How to integrate Campayn MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Campayn to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Campayn agent that can add new subscriber to weekly newsletter list, list all active contact lists in account, fetch details for my last sent campaign, remove outdated contact from customer list through natural language commands.
+By the end, you'll have a working Campayn agent that can add new subscriber to weekly newsletter list, list all active contact lists in account, fetch details for your last sent campaign through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Campayn account through Composio's Campayn MCP server.